VolumeGraphics/havocompare/README.md

 ## Changelog

+### 0.1.6
+- Reworked CSV reporting to have an interleaved and more compact view

 ### 0.1.5
 - Deletion of columns will no longer really delete them but replace every value with "DELETED"
 - Expose config struct to library API